 - Weekday service will operate during the peak travel season from June 18 to August 10 and on holidays, though the precise schedule has not yet been released

-- There will be no parking outside the Muir Woods lots (the old shoulder areas along the narrow roadside are now “No Parking” areas), and if you don’t ride the shuttle you’ll need to make and pay (well in advance) for a (scarce) parking reservation
+- There will be no parking outside the Muir Woods lots.
+The old shoulder areas along the narrow roadside are now “No Parking” zones, and if you don’t ride the shuttle you’ll need to make and pay (well in advance) for a (scarce) parking reservation

 - You need to make an online reservation to get a shuttle seat, and there is no support for walk-ups at the shuttle bus stops